pingcap/tiunimanager-ui/CONTRIBUTING.md

    git push origin fix/your-fixed-module
    ```

-9. In GitHub, send a pull request to `tiunimanager-ui:master`.
+9. In GitHub, send a pull request to `tiunimanager-ui:main`.

 ### Reviewing a Pull Request